Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos.md

 - **The Next Experiment** - Launch next social experiment September 1 with release of first two podcasts
 ## April / May / June 2023

 April / May / June 2023 were spent preparing two Pioneer cohorts to embark and see if we could spark a chain reaction.
 Below is a sample of orientation materials we were working through.
-Based on our learnings and discernment, we reset the experiment in July and August towards reaching a larger audience with a more decentralized model, and then launched the next experiment September 1st.
+Based on our learnings and discernment, we reset the experiment in July and August towards reaching a larger audience with a more decentralized model.

 - [[Lionsberg Orientation and Training System]]
 - [[Day 1 - The Narrative Structure of Lionsberg and Consciousness - The Quest Towards The Goal]]